RobZombie9043/odin-external-controller-setup/README.md

 An alternative somewhat hacky work around to avoid having to auto-map the controller is to set up Tasker to trigger on a controller connection event to run a task that edits the controller details in the config.ini file that Yuzu reads.
 Note this only works if Yuzu is not running as the config file is loaded on app start up.
 I expect at some point this may cause issues with the config.ini file so it is probably a good idea to keep a backup of this but so far I have not run into any issues.
+This is probably not worth the effort vs automapping the controller but I will share the method for general interest.

 In Tasker:
 - In the Profiles screen -> Click the + button to add a profile